-After being grounded for nearly two years, the Boeing 737 MAX aircraft has now started flying once again in the USA and Brazil—and will do so in Canada very soon as well.
+After being grounded for nearly two years, the Boeing 737 MAX aircraft has now started flying once again in the USA and Brazil—and will do so in Canada in January as well.
 And I am quite certain that many people still won’t want to fly this aircraft, despite the fact it doesn’t make a lot of sense rationally: this recertification process has likely been one of the most thorough ever, due to the plane’s past issues.

 WestJet announced yesterday that they will start flying the 737 MAX very soon on one route, pending government approval.